-15. Defendant, DeSoto Parish, is a political subdivision of the State of Louisiana.
+- 17. Defendant, DeSoto Parish, is a political subdivision of the State of Louisiana.
 It is comprised of eleven districts and governed by a council called a Police Jury.

-16. Defendant, DeSoto Parish Police Jury (the "Police Jury"), is the governing council of DeSoto Parish and is composed of eleven Parish Jurors, each of whom represent one of DeSoto Parish's eleven districts.
+The Parish is the political subdivision responsible for propagating and implementing the Police Jury districts. - 18.
+Defendant, DeSoto Parish Police Jury (the "Police Jury"), is the governing council of DeSoto Parish and is composed of eleven Parish Jurors, each of whom represent one of DeSoto Parish's eleven districts.
 Parish Jurors in DeSoto Parish have responsibility for conducting redistricting for the Parish, including passing ordinances creating district boundaries and voting precincts after each decennial Census.
 (DeSoto Parish and DeSoto Parish Police Jury are sometimes hereinafter collectively referred to hereinafter as "Defendants").